cgwalters/coreos-cloud-instance-store-provisioner/README.md

 Wait for the worker MCP to roll out to the latest (`oc get machineconfigpool/worker`).
 Note: Existing machines will be reconfigured but do not actually change state in practice.

-### Edit the machineset to use a m5d type that has instance storage
+### AWS: Edit the machineset to use a m5d type that has instance storage

+On AWS, if you haven't created the cluster with this by default, you need to:
-Next, `oc -n openshift-machine-api edit machineset/$x` and change the instance type use e.g. `m5d.xlarge` (150GiB instance store).
+`oc -n openshift-machine-api edit machineset/$x` and change the instance type use e.g. `m5d.xlarge` (150GiB instance store).

-Scale up the machineset:
+Then scale up the machineset:
 `oc -n openshift-machine-api scale machineset/$x`
 When the new node joins the cluster, use e.g. `oc debug node/$node` and inspect `findmnt /var/lib/containers` - it should be a bind mount.

+### Azure: Default machine types have instance storage already

+In current IPI Azure installs the default `Standard_D8s_v3` machine type has 32GB of instance storage by default.

 ## Configuring the control plane